Maʼalpiku Island National Park: History

 On 29 May 1789, after the mutiny on the Bounty, Captain Bligh and the men who remained loyal to him arrived on the island in the ship's boat.
 This was the first Australian island they came to, and he named it Restoration Island because the food they found (oysters and native fruits) greatly restored their spirits and because that date was Oak Apple Day, the anniversary of the restoration of King Charles II (in 1660).

-Bligh saw evidence of the local aborigines using the island (rough huts and places fires had been made).
-He also saw kangaroo tracks and wondered if the aborigines brought them from the mainland to breed, since they would be easier to catch later in the confined space of an island.
-(When leaving the following day he saw aborigines on an opposite shore, but did not communicate with them.)
+Bligh saw evidence of the local Aboriginal people using the island.
+He also saw kangaroo tracks and wondered if the Aboriginal people brought them from the mainland to breed, since they would be easier to catch later in the confined space of an island.

 David Glasheen

-Today Restoration Island is not just a National Park; one third of the island is leased to David Glasheen, a former mining tycoon, who, after losing his fortune during the 1987 stock market crash, decided to live a solitary existence on the island.
+Until his death in 2025, one third of Restoration Island was leased to David Glasheen, a former mining tycoon, who, after losing his fortune during the 1987 stock market crash, decided to live a solitary existence on the island.

-Glasheen lives in a renovated World War II outpost on Ma'alpiku Island with solar powered internet access and a mobile phone.
-He also has a small boat for reaching the mainland whenever necessary and several times a year he makes a trip to the mainland for groceries.
-He gathers bananas and coconuts from the island, catches crabs, fish, and oysters and has a fruit and vegetable garden.
+Glasheen lived in a renovated World War II outpost on Ma'alpiku Island with solar-powered internet access and a mobile phone.
+He also had a small boat for reaching the mainland whenever necessary and several times a year he made a trip to the mainland for groceries.
+He gathered bananas and coconuts from the island; caught crabs, fish, and oysters; and had a fruit and vegetable garden.

-In July 2019 David Glasheen and Neil Bramwell released The Millionaire Castaway, published by Affirm Press, detailing David Glasheen's experiences of being a castaway on Restoration Island for the past 22 years.
+In July 2019, Glasheen and Neil Bramwell released The Millionaire Castaway, published by Affirm Press, detailing Glasheen's experiences of being a castaway on Restoration Island for then 22 years.